Cool Tropical Plants

 Acquiring a growing plant is relatively simple.
 You simply venture into a plant shop, point and say ' I'll have one of those please.'

-Harvest canna seeds shows you how to collect your own seeds after your canna flowers have faded and keep growing canna long after the apocalypse...
+Harvest canna seeds will show you how to collect your own seeds after your canna flowers have faded and keep growing canna long after the apocalypse...

-This bit is about the different canna varieties I have grown.
+This section and this section are about the different canna varieties I have grown.
 The pain and the tears, the laughter and the joy...

 Canna pests and diseases include aphids, slugs and snails and the canna virus.
 Find out how to minimise damage from these beasts.